Your Work Permit Has Expired but Your TRC Is Still Valid: What It Means and What to Do in Vietnam

 More foreign workers encounter this situation than you might expect, and for a straightforward reason: the TRC is the document most people look at.
 It has a clear expiry date printed on a physical card, and when it shows months of validity remaining, the instinct is to assume everything is in order.
 The work permit — issued by a different authority, stored in a different folder, expiring on a different date — gets missed.
 By the time the gap is discovered, the legal exposure may already be real.

-This guide explains clearly what each document authorises, what the penalties are for continuing to work, and the exact steps to take to return to full compliance.
+This guide explains what each document authorises, what the penalties are for continuing to work, and the steps to return to full compliance — which, once a work permit has already expired, means applying for a new work permit rather than renewing or extending the old one.

 Getting Back to Full Compliance After a Work Permit Expiry

-- Notify your employer immediately in writing — the renewal process is employer-led and cannot be initiated by the foreign employee
+1. Notify your employer immediately in writing — the process is employer-led and cannot be initiated by the foreign employee

-- Employer files the work permit renewal or re-issuance application with the relevant DoLISA office under Decree 219/2025
+3. Employer files a new work permit application with the Provincial People's Committee (or its delegated labour authority) under Decree 219/2025

-- Employer sponsors a new TRC application at the Immigration Department once the renewed work permit is confirmed
+5. Employer sponsors a new TRC application at the Immigration Department once the new work permit is confirmed

 In this guide